 Fieldfares start nesting once they have returned to Scandinavia in May.
 They nest in trees, making a cup-shaped nest from twigs lined with mud and soft grass.
 The 6 eggs hatch after 10 days and the youngsters can fly 12 days later though depend on mum and dad for a further month.
 Fieldfares usually have two broods.
 They have a neat trick of shooting their poo to deter predators who approach the nest.
 Just as well they don't nest here then.

 The breeding population in Britain is tiny, with only 2-3 pairs - yes that few!
-However, up to 1 million come here in the winter as visitors.
-The oldest Fieldfare recorded lived to be 18 years old.
+However, up to 1 million come here in the winter.
+The oldest recorded Fieldfare lived to be 18 years old.

 Their Latin name is 'turdus pilaris' where both 'turdus' and 'pilaris' are Latin words for 'thrush'.
 The English name dates back to at least the eleventh century and is from an Old English word 'feldefare' which is 'traveller through the fields'.
 Much more romantic than double thrush.